 Be understanding, patient and accommodating when traveling with someone who has a disability.
 Remember, traveling with a disability requires additional planning and being incredibly thorough.
 Sometimes the best things you can do is talk things through before they happen and help make “what-if” plans, so that if things don’t go smoothly, it doesn’t cause anxiety or inaccessibility issues.
 Additional preparation and planning could be as easy as making sure to get an accessible hotel room, or preparing your traveling companion for the sensory experiences associated with the new place and the journey there.

 While you travel with your family, my best recommendations are to be organized, plan ahead of time, and try to be empathetic.

 With proper preparation and patience your travels will be that much more fun for everyone!

-Haley Moss is a 21-year-old on the autism spectrum who is a University of Florida graduate currently attending law school at the University of Miami.
+Haley Moss is an attorney, author, artist, speaker, and autism advocate.
 She is a renowned visual pop artist and the author of “Middle School: The Stuff Nobody Tells You About” and “A Freshman Survival Guide for College Students with Autism Spectrum Disorders: The Stuff Nobody Tells You About”.
 Her writing and artwork have been featured through media outlets such as The Huffington Post and CNN.
 She also serves on the boards and gives her time to numerous nonprofit organizations benefitting individuals with disabilities.
 To learn more about Haley, you can visit her website or follow her on social media.

 Learn more about how to make life accessible for everyone